elastic/kibana/src/core/server/logging/README.md

 Outputs the process ID.

 ### JSON layout
-With `json` layout log messages will be formatted as JSON strings that include timestamp, log level, context, message text and any other metadata that may be associated with the log message itself.
+With `json` layout log messages will be formatted as JSON strings that include timestamp, log level, context name, message text and any other metadata that may be associated with the log message itself.

 ## Appenders